microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/connectorgroup-post-applications.md

 ---
-title: "Add an application to a connectorGroup"
+title: "Assign a connectorGroup to an application"
-description: "Use this API to assign an app to a connector group"
+description: "Use this API to assign a connectorGroup to an application"
 localization_priority: Normal
 author: "japere"
 ms.prod: "microsoft-identity-platform"
 doc_type: "apiPageType"
 ---
-# Add an application to a connectorGroup
+# Assign a connectorGroup to an application

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add an [application](../resources/application.md) to a [connectorGroup](../resources/connectorgroup.md).
+Assign a [connectorGroup](../resources/connectorgroup.md) to an [application](../resources/application.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).